cthackers/adm-zip/APPNOTE.md

    unique signature is present, in addition to the Header ID value being correct, before assuming that it is a block of known type.

    Third-party Mappings:

    4.6.4 -ZipIt Macintosh Extra Field (long) (0x2605):

       The following is the layout of the ZipIt extra block for Macintosh.
 The local-header and central-header versions are identical.
-This block must be present if the file is stored MacBinary-encoded and it should not be used if the file is not stored MacBinary-encoded.
+This block MUST be present if the file is stored MacBinary-encoded and it SHOULD NOT be used if the file is not stored MacBinary-encoded.

           Value         Size        Description